AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/style-cif-component.md

 You can verify in [CRXDE-Lite](http://localhost:4502/crx/de/index.jsp) that the updated CSS file has been deployed: [http://localhost:4502/crx/de/index.jsp#/apps/venia/clientlibs/clientlib-site/css/site.css](http://localhost:4502/crx/de/index.jsp#/apps/venia/clientlibs/clientlib-site/css/site.css)

-When deploying new CSS and/or JavaScript files it is also important to ensure the browser is not serving stale files.
-You can eliminate this by clearing the browser cache or starting a fresh browser session.
+When deploying new CSS files, or JavaScript files, or both, it is also important to ensure that the browser is not serving stale files.
+You can eliminate this potential issue by clearing the browser cache or starting a fresh browser session.

 AEM also attempts to cache client libraries for performance.
 Occasionally, following a code deployment the older files are served.
 You can manually invalidate AEM's client library cache using the [Rebuild Client Libraries tool](http://localhost:4502/libs/granite/ui/content/dumplibs.rebuild.html). *Invalidate Caches is the preferred method if you suspect AEM has cached an old version of a client library.
 Rebuild Libraries is inefficient and time consuming.*

 ## Congratulations {#congratulations}

-You just styled your first AEM CIF Core Component and you used a webpack dev server!
+You finished styling your first AEM CIF Core Component and you used a webpack dev server!

 ## Bonus Challenge {#bonus-challenge}

-Use the [AEM Style system](/help/sites-cloud/authoring/features/style-system.md) to create two styles that can be toggled on/off by a content author.
-[Developing with the Style System](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/style-system.html) includes detailed steps and information on how to accomplish this.
+Use the [AEM Style system](/help/sites-cloud/authoring/features/style-system.md) to create two styles that can be toggled on or off by a content author.
+[Developing with the Style System](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/project-archetype/style-system.html) includes detailed steps and information on how to accomplish this task.

 ![Bonus Challenge - style System](../assets/style-cif-component/bonus-challenge.png)